2025-26 Edition

 Prerequisite: PUBHLTH 194B.
 Satisfactory completion of the Lower-Division Writing requirement.

 PUBHLTH 195W.
-Public Health Practicum and Culminating Experience.
-8 Units.
+Writing for Public Health Practice.
+4 Units.

 Prerequisite: PUBHLTH 1 and PUBHLTH 2.
 Satisfactory completion of the Lower-Division Writing requirement.